imAryanSingh/AK-Satellite-Imagery-Wildfire-Prediction/README.md

 A web-based GIS dashboard to visualize fire-prone regions in Alaska;

-A report on model performance, fire risk metrics, and deployment feasibility.
+A report on model performance and fire risk metrics.

 3).
 About fire risk metrics: